BOARD OF DIRECTORS

 Dawn had wanted a dog for a long time.
 Her prodding along with the experience of fostering Rosie made Phil a dog owner once again.

-Phil is the president of the creativity consulting firm Corkscrew Agency, LLC, a freelance writer, and a certified yoga instructor focusing on yin and Yoga For Golfers®.
+Phil is the president of the creativity consulting firm Corkscrew Agency, LLC, and a freelance writer.